Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 For each file you can see the following information (you can sort or filter on all of these):

-- Name - click on this to view the details for this file, and hover over the name to see a tooltip of the full filename and filepath
+- Name - click to view the details for this file, and hover over the name to see a tooltip of the full filename and filepath
 - Size
 - Author (this is the most recent author - the person who made the most recent commit that changed this file in the current branch)
-- Latest Commit - click to view details about the specific commit (this is the most recent commit that changed this file in the current branch)
+- Latest Commit - click to view details about that commit (this is the most recent commit that changed this file in the current branch)
 - Last edited date - this is the date of the latest commit and if you hover over the date you will see a tooltip showing the date and time

 [^old-scm]: Some older source code management systems (e.g. CVS, Visual SourceSafe) do not have the formal concept of branches, so the dropdown list will simply list the one main branch (usually called "Trunk").

 ## Source Code File Details
-When you click on a file in the source code file list, you open the file details page for that file.
+When you click on a file link (for example, from the source code file list), you open the file details page for that file.
 This page shows you information about the file, its commit history, and where relevant a file preview.
 It also shows you links to other relevant files, commits, or artifacts.

 ![](img/Source_Code_396.png)

 The page is made up of three areas:

 1. the top of the left-hand pane shows the various folders that exist in the source code repository for the currently selected branch
-2. the bottom of he left-hand pane has a link back to the list page and shows files in the folder selected in the pane above it (you can choose to see all files in the folder or only those that match the filter set on the file list page).
+2. the bottom of the left-hand pane has a link back to the list page and shows files in the folder selected in the pane above it (you can choose to see all files in the folder or only those that match the filter set on the file list page).
 Together with the pane above, you can quickly navigate across the source code folders and files and see detailed information about any file
 3. the right-hand pane shows detailed information about the file.
 This pane is discussed more below.

 The detailed information available at the top of the page is the: